ppy/osu-wiki/wiki/Glossary/en.md

 For more details about how beatmaps are uploaded, see BSS.

+### BeatmapID

+A BeatmapID is a unique assigned number given to all uploaded beatmap's difficulty.

+You can use the beatmapID to find a beatmap using this url: `osu.ppy.sh/b/{BeatmapID}`

+This value can be found in the url of a beatmap by changing the difficulty tab, using the ingame option `1.
+Beatmap Listing/Scores`, or in the `.osu` difficulty file.

+All unsubmitted beatmaps will have a beatmapID of `0`.

 ### Beatmapper

-A beatmapper (or mapper) refers to the osu!user who uses the editor to create a beatmap.
+A beatmapper (or _mapper_) refers to the osu!user who uses the editor to create a beatmap.

 ### Beatmapset

-A beatmapset (or mapset) is the collection of beatmaps that are packaged inside the `.osz` file, under the same beatmapper.
+A beatmapset (or _mapset_) is the collection of beatmaps that are packaged inside the `.osz` file.
+These beatmapsets are under the same mapper.

 Beatmapsets will always have the same music, sounds, and video, if any.
 However, do note that some beatmaps from a beatmapset may specifically contain a certain background image or storyboard that is separate from the others.

+### BeatmapSetID

+A BeatmapSetID is a unique assigned number given to all uploaded beatmapsets.

+You can use the BeatmapSetID to find a beatmap using this url: `osu.ppy.sh/s/{BeatmapSetID}`

+This value can be found in the url of a beatmapset from osu!website beatmap list search, the numbers from own `Songs` folder, or in the `.osu` difficulty file.

+All unsubmitted beatmaps will have a BeatmapSetID of `-1`.

 ### BG